-The Disciplined Agile (DA) process decision framework provides light-weight guidance to help organizations streamline their processes in a context-sensitive manner, providing a solid foundation for business agility.
+The Disciplined Agile (DA) process decision toolkit provides light-weight guidance to help organizations streamline their processes in a context-sensitive manner, providing a solid foundation for business agility.
 It does this by showing how the various activities such as Solution Delivery, IT Operations, Enterprise Architecture, Portfolio Management, Finance, Procurement and many others work together.
-The framework also describes what these activities should address, provides a range of options for doing so, and describes the tradeoffs associated with each option.
+DA also describes what these activities should address, provides a range of options for doing so, and describes the tradeoffs associated with each option.

 This article addresses the following topics: